 CIEE will also provide:

-- Program Coordinator: CIEE will assign one (1) full-time dedicated CIEE staff Program Coordinator to oversee the program and accompany students on site visits and excursions.
-Program Coordinator will work with Syracuse Institutional Representative to enforce program policies and expectations.
+- Program Coordinator: CIEE will assign a full-time dedicated CIEE staff Program Coordinator to oversee the program and accompany students on site visits and excursions.
+The Program Coordinator will work with Syracuse University staff to enforce program policies and expectations.

 - Emergency Support: CIEE Resident Staff Members will provide 24/7 emergency support via phone throughout the duration of the Program.
 CIEE staff members are available to help with emergency medical and security incidents.